rwb/c200/README.md

 * One thing that becomes apparent is that comparing two barcharts side-by-side is not the easiest task in the world.
 Is there something better?
 * Answer: Yes!

+### Lesson 12 - Tuesday 3/11/25

+* Reminder: your second assignment will be distributed on Thursday -- 3/13/25.
+It will be due at 11:59pm on Wednesday 3/26/25.
+* We begin today's class by finishing up our R example from last class.

 * Introducing the boxplot:

 ```R